mdx-workshop/mdx-submissions21/paper.md

 ### Overall architecture

-Hybrid Demucs extends the original architecture with a multi-domain analysis and prediction capabilities.
+Hybrid Demucs extends the original architecture with multi-domain analysis and prediction capabilities.
 The model is composed of a temporal branch, a spectral branch, and shared layers.
-The temporal branch takes the input waveform and process like the standard Demucs.
+The temporal branch takes the input waveform and process it like the standard Demucs.
 It contains 5 layers, which are going to reduce the number of time steps by a factor of $4^5 = 1024$.
 Compared with the original architecture, all ReLU activations are replaced by Gaussian Error Linear Units (GELU) [@gelu].